Etiology of Scabies

 Nodular scabies is more common among infants and young children and may be due to hypersensitivity to retained organisms; nodules are usually erythematous, 5 to 6 mm, and involve the groin, genitals, axillary folds, and buttocks.
 Nodules are hypersensitivity reactions and may persist for months after eradication of mites.

 Bullous scabies occurs more commonly among children.
-When it occurs in older people, it can mimic bullous pemphigoid, resulting in a delay in diagnosis.
+When it occurs in older adults, it can mimic bullous pemphigoid Bullous Pemphigoid Bullous pemphigoid is a chronic autoimmune skin disorder resulting in generalized, pruritic, bullous lesions in older adults.
+Mucous membrane involvement is rare.
+Diagnosis is by skin biopsy... read more , resulting in a delay in diagnosis.

-Scabies incognito is a widespread atypical form in patients who use topical corticosteroids.
+Scabies incognito looks like a widespread eczema and occurs in patients who use topical corticosteroids.

-Older children and adults should apply permethrin or lindane to the entire body from the neck down and wash it off after 8 to 14 hours.
-Permethrin is often preferred because lindane can be neurotoxic.
+Older children and adults should apply permethrin to the entire body from the neck down and wash it off after 8 to 14 hours.
+Lindane is no longer recommended because it can be neurotoxic (2 Treatment references Scabies is an infestation of the skin with the mite Sarcoptes scabiei.
+Scabies causes intensely pruritic lesions with erythematous papules and burrows in web spaces, wrists, waistline... read more ).
 Treatments should be repeated in 7 days.

-Precipitated sulfur 6 to 10% in petrolatum, applied for 24 hours for 3 consecutive days, is safe and effective and usually used in infants < 2 months of age.
+Precipitated sulfur 6 to 10% in petrolatum is an alternative therapy typically reserved for infants < 2 months of age or pregnant individuals.
+It is applied for 24 hours for 3 consecutive days, is safe and effective.

 Ivermectin is indicated for patients who do not respond to topical treatment, are unable to adhere to topical regimens, or are immunocompromised with Norwegian scabies.
 Ivermectin has been used with success in epidemics involving close contacts, such as nursing homes.